-Sheep’s fleeces are naturally washed, scoured and felted to make the insulation material to the required thickness which is then cut into strips and sealed within a recyclable polyethylene industry grade wrap.
+Sheep’s fleeces are naturally washed, scoured and felted to make the insulation material to the required thickness which is then cut into strips and sealed within a polyethylene wrap.

 Wool fibres are incredibly effective at absorbing moisture from the air which minimises humidity and condensation to maintain stable temperatures.
-The recyclable industry grade wrap which encloses the wool in Woolcool is micro-perforated to allow the fibres to breathe and create the natural cooling system.
+The polyethylene wrap which encloses the wool in Woolcool is micro-perforated to allow the fibres to breathe and create the natural cooling system.

 With ice sheets used to maintain the cool temperatures for pharmaceutical goods, the Woolcool insulation has been proven to keep contents between 2°C – 8°C for at least 72 hours.